Shibumi (novel): Use of Basque and Japanese

 All of these terms except "fuseki" also arise in the book itself, specifically during a conversation Hel has with his foster father General Kishikawa shortly before the General's death.
 Having their definitions in the table of contents aids the reader in understanding while Hel and the General are deliberately using these words metaphorically in order to prevent themselves from being understood by other characters.
 Other Go terms appear over the course of that conversation, some of which are defined for the reader's ease but others are not.

 Some months after this conversation, Hel is in prison where he begins studying Basque as a way to keep his mind occupied.
 Much of the plot of the book will later take place in the Basque region of France, so Basque terminology and maxims feature heavily.
 Nearly all of the Basque words and phrases found in Shibumi can also be found word for word in Philippe Veyrin's 1949 French-language history of the Basque people, Les Basques de Labourd, de Soule et de Basse-Navarre: Leur histoire et leurs traditions and its 2011 English translation by Andrew Brown.
 Basque words often have several definitions and multiple accepted spellings, but those found in Shibumi always mirror those found in Veyrin.

 Prequel

 Don Winslow published Satori in 2011, a novel based on Shibumi and set as a prequel.
 Out of respect for the original author Trevanian (Whitaker's pen name), Winslow sent the first 100 pages of the draft to Whitaker's daughter and executor for approval.
 The book explores Hel's early adulthood.

 Film adaptation

 In August 2021, it was reported that a film adaptation of the novel is in development at Warner Bros.
 The project will be produced by Chad Stahelski's 87Eleven Entertainment, with partners Alex Young and Jason Spitz joining him as producers.
 One year later, in August 2022, it was announced that Chad Stahelski will also direct the project with Matthew Orton being hired to write the screenplay.

+In Popular Culture

+In the first John Wick film, the Security Guard at the small airfield where John tests his driving skills is reading a copy of Shibumi.
+In Bullet Train (2022), the Prince (played by Joey King) is reading Shibumi while traveling on the title train.